newle/newle.github.io/14e English Interview.md

 ## 开场白

-Hi XXX, my name is XX, and YY is my colleague from the same backend development team.
+Hi Pavlo, my name is XX, and YY is my colleague from the same backend development team.
 Nice to meet you at the interview meeting.

-Let me introduce the procedure of today's interview. first we have thirty minute for chat with your experience in recent years. and then I prepared 2 little coding tasks for you. and we will leave 5 to 10 minutes for you to ask some questions about this job.
+Let me introduce today's interview process. first let's talk about your experience in recent years for about 30 minutes. and then I prepared 2 coding tasks for you. and we will leave 5 to 10 minutes for you to ask some questions about this job.

-我介绍一下今天的面试流程
-u

 ## 面试问题

 1. Hi XXX, could you plz introduce yourself, focus on the latest few years experiences.